-Enter or browse and select the file for each nickname and proceed to Step 6.
+Manually enter or browse and select the file for each nickname; proceed to Step 6.
 For a single-file workflow, Workflow Designer displays the Submit Job dialog:

-4. Select the type of file system (or a Vantage folder) where the input file or files are stored, and click Next.
+4. Select the type of file system where the input file(s) are stored-in this example, Windows- and click Next.